melezhik/sparrow/README.md

 ## build / reload sparrow index

+Sparrow index is cached data used by sparrow to search plugins.

+Index consists of two parts:

+* private plugins index , see [SPL file](#spl-file) section for details
+* public  plugins index, [PUBLIC PLUGINS](#public-plugins) section for details

+There are two basic commnad to work with index:

+* *sparrow index summary*

+This command will show timestamps and file locations for public and private index files

-*sparrow index reload*
+*sparrow index update*

-This command will fetch fresh index from SparrowHub and update local sparrow cache.
+This command will fetch fresh index from SparrowHub and update local cached index.

+This is very similar to what `cpan index reload` command does.

 You need this to get know about any updates, changes on SparrowHub public plugins repository.

-See [PUBLIC PLUGINS](#public-plugins) section for details
+See [PUBLIC PLUGINS](#public-plugins) section for details.

 ## download and install sparrow plugins